Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Why It’s Okay to Reach Out Even if You Don’t Know What to Say

-Don’t worry if you’re at a loss for words, reaching out to a friend can be beneficial regardless of what you say.
+Don’t worry if you’re at a loss for words; reaching out to a friend can be beneficial regardless of what you say.

-The act of checking in shows that you care and are willing to provide social support.
+Checking in shows that you care and are willing to provide social support.

 Your gesture could be just what they need to feel better.

-Simply acknowledging their situation and offering your help can make all the difference in their emotional well-being.
+Acknowledging their situation and offering your help can make all the difference in their emotional well-being.

 So don’t hesitate to reach out, even if you don’t know what to say – your effort alone can show that you value their friendship and care about their wellbeing.